 Thespis, by Gilbert and Sullivan

 Thespis, or “The Gods Grown Old,” is an operatic extravaganza that was the first collaboration between dramatist W. S. Gilbert and composer Arthur Sullivan.
 It is another in the much-needed genre of a lighter take on Greek mythological stories.
-Gilbert and Sullivan were most famous and successful artistic partnership in Victorian England, creating a string of enduring comic opera hits, including H.M.S.
+Gilbert and Sullivan were the most famous and successful artistic partnership in Victorian England, creating a string of enduring comic opera hits, including H.M.S.
 Pinafore, The Pirates of Penzance and The Mikado.

 Thespis premièred in London at the Gaiety Theatre on December 16, 1871.
 Like many productions at that theater, it was written in a burlesque style, considerably different from Gilbert and Sullivan’s later works.
 It was a success and closed on March 8, 1872 after a run of sixty-three performances.